milesburton/rtsp-licence-plate-reader/README.md

 - Developed with assistance from Anthropic's Claude AI
 - Uses Tesseract.js for OCR
-- Uses TensorFlow.js for GPU-accelerated processing
+- Uses TensorFlow.js for object detection